geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

-`join` requires all joining variables to have the same name, but this work has already been done.
+`join` requires all joining variables to have the same name, but this work has already been done [7].
 Once this preparation has been done, the join funtion is actually very simple: